 - i.
 The granting of the subdivision waiver shall not be detrimental to the public safety, health, or general welfare, or injurious to other property; and - ii.
 The conditions upon which the request for a Subdivision Waiver are based are unique to the property; and - iii.
-The Subdivision Waiver shall not in any manner vary the provisions of the development standards, Comprehensive Plan, or Transportation Plan.
+The Subdivision Waiver shall not in any manner vary the provisions of the development standards, Comprehensive Plan, or Transportation Plan, except that waivers related to sidewalks and tree plots in the Transportation Plan may be requested.